pdpau/Raga-Bhairavi-Pattern-Identification/README.md

 ## Understanding the Output

-TODO: Intro
-#### Data Exploration:
+#### Data Visualization:
-TODO: Visual and statistical summaries to understand data distribution and characteristics.

-#### Model Performance:
-TODO: Accuracy scores and classification reports to evaluate model performance.
+Each dataframe generated after each feature extraction is avaliable to visualize, as well as plots of the pitch to see the patterns in the data.

-#### Random Baseline:
+#### Model Performance and Random Baseline:
-TODO: Performance metrics for random predictions to provide a baseline for comparison.
+Visual and statistical summaries, like metrics and confusion matrices to understand the performance of each model.
+Also, the random baseline is shown to compare the performance of the models.

 #### Comparison Analysis:
-TODO: Side-by-side comparison of the GBC and random predictions.
-The analysis should show that the GBC performs better than random chance, indicating it has learned meaningful patterns in the data.
+Side-by-side comparison of the GBC and RFC against random predictions.
+The analysis should show that the GBC and RFC perform better than random chance, indicating it has learned meaningful patterns in the data.